 Final Thoughts and Photo Backup Setup

-In the end I went with the Synology DS1515 with 3Tb in each slot.
-Slightly expensive to set up but its expandable in the future to 4TB or 8TB Drives.
+In the end, I went with the Synology DS1515 with 3Tb in each slot it was on sale as it was runout stock.
+(The DS1517 is its replacement now with better specs.)
+It was slightly expensive to set up but it’s expandable in the future to 4TB or 8TB Drives.
 You could put in smaller 2TB to keep your cost down in the beginning.
 With weekly Photos being added which can be in excess of 32GB Hard Drives can quickly fill up.

 I have 2x 4TB external Seagate drives that rotate every few weeks between work and home.
 Just in case the house burns down.

 Finally, there is the online BackBlaze setup for very important files and photos.

 It is slightly expensive to first set up, but just think of it as another PC.
 What is the value of lost photos?
 Like any expense, it’s necessary, and hey you can claim it all back on your tax.

 Best Budget Backup Solutions for Photographers 2 Bay

 As some of these top-notch products are out of reach for the budget photographer I thought why not cater to the just starting out photographer or home user.

 Synology still ranks the best for low-end cheap NAS drives.